 Let’s break down the six principles and see how they can benefit your user activation rates.

-A similar thing works in apps: When a user has just installed a food delivery app like Deliveroo, in many cases they are shown a pop-up message with a promo code for the first order.
+When a user has just installed an app, for instance, a food delivery app like Deliveroo, in many cases they are shown a pop-up message with a promo code for the first order.
 It tempts the user to make up their mind and order without any delay.
 Once the target action has been taken, a user may be considered activated.

 User activation through reciprocity on Deliveroo.